2.17. Variant¶

 return t.f_value // will return memory, occupied by f_value - i.e. 1.0f

-Current index can be determined via variant_index
+The current index can be determined via the variant_index function:

 var t : U_F